whatextent/whatextent.com/_about/8-about-micaiah-irmler.md

 {% include base_path %}

-Micaiah Irmler serves as a member of our Board of Directors.
+[Micaiah Irmler]({{ "/about/micaiah-irmler" | absolute_url }}) currently serves as a member of our [Board of Directors]({{ "/about/board-of-directors" | absolute_url }}).

-He
+Micaiah grew up in a pastor's family in Fresno, California.
+At the age of 14, he trusted Christ as his personal Lord and Savior.
+He felt the Lord calling him into full-time ministry during his high school years.

-Micaiah currently serves as
+Pastor Micaiah received his ministerial training from West Coast Baptist College where he also met his lovely wife, Jane Anne.
+Together, Pastor Micaiah and Jane served at Liberty Baptist Church in San Jose before God called them to plant [Southridge Church](http://southridgesanjose.com/).